alexmercer6/Wordle-Game/README.md

 - Choose level difficulty
 - Try and guess the five letter word before you run out of guesses.
 - You can navigate between game types in the settings menu.
+- Rules are in the top left corner.

 ## Technologies
 - Vanilla Javascript